 In May this year, six NATO allies—Lithuania, Latvia, Estonia, Poland, Finland, and Norway—announced plans to construct a “drone wall” along their shared border with Russia.
 This initiative involves deploying unmanned aerial vehicles (UAVs) to conduct surveillance, deter potential threats, and enhance border security.

 The increased frequency of drone attacks over the past year has highlighted the dual nature of drone technology.
-While drones have brought significant advancements to various industries, such as agriculture and filmmaking, they pose new security challenges, particularly at national borders.
-Drones are being used not only for warfare and surveillance but even for attempted assassinations, prompting a reevaluation of their role in modern security strategies.
+While drones have advanced industries like agriculture and filmmaking, they also pose new security challenges, particularly at national borders.
+Drones are now used for warfare, surveillance, and even attempted assassinations, forcing a reassessment of modern security strategies.

 The availability of commercial drones, often at low costs, has made it easier for malicious actors to conduct illegal activities without risking human operatives.
-Such an increase in the use of drones highlights the need for effective C-UAS to enhance security and surveillance at borders.
+The growing use of drones highlights the need for effective C-UAS to strengthen border security and surveillance.

 Today, drones pose a multifaceted threat.
 They are used not only for smuggling drugs and weapons but also for surveillance, facilitating illegal border crossings, and even conducting direct attacks on border personnel.
 The assassination of Iranian General Qasem Soleimani in 2020, executed by a drone strike, demonstrated the lethal potential of these devices.
 As drone technology advances, we see a shift from human-controlled drones to autonomous systems powered by artificial intelligence (AI), capable of making real-time decisions without human intervention.